yamadapc/haskell-ascii-progress/README.md

 bar's line

 ## License
-This code is licensed under the GPLv2 license for Pedro Tacla Yamada.
+This code is licensed under the MIT license for Pedro Tacla Yamada.
 For more information please refer to the [LICENSE](/LICENSE) file.